This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 The Hollies' recording of Graham Nash's big Sgt.Pepper-style production, "King Midas in Reverse", made only a small dent on the UK singles charts.
 Their next single, "Jennifer Eccles", a lightweight pop number they pretty much wrote as a joke, became a huge hit.
 Nash was not pleased.

 According to interviews, this kept on happening, with the band alternating between flops they put their heart and soul into, and Silly Love Songs dashed off in five minutes that became big hits.
 Needless to say, this wasn't encouraging to the band.

 Gustav Holst's The Planets is the most popular of his works, however the composer did not count it as one of his best.
 Further, Holst's favorite movement of The Planets was "Saturn," but it's usually "Mars" or "Jupiter" that are the most popular with audiences.

 Rivers Cuomo of Weezer stated for a long time that he was embarrassed by Pinkerton, typically considered to be the band's finest moment.
-However, as with Morrison and Astral Weeks, he has warmed to it in recent years.
+However, as with Morrison and Astral Weeks, he warmed to it in later years.